Broadsided seeks poetry and prose that is evocative, riveting, and not too esoteric.

 All submissions must be sent via Submittable.
 We will do our best to respond within 8-9 weeks.
 There is a $3 fee for submissions, which goes toward keeping Broadsided Press “on the air” so we can give the broadsides away to any who want to download them and get your work onto the streets of the world.
 We appreciate your support.

 From September 1 – May 15, we welcome your submissions.
 If you submit over the summer, we will not respond to you until the fall.
 We look forward to reading your work!

-You will be expected to answer questions for our “Collaborators’ Q&A feature in which you can discuss the experience of having an artist respond to your work.
-You will also email us a photo of your Broadsided Press collaboration up in your neighborhood, preferably with you in the image.
+You will be expected to answer questions for our “Collaborators’ Q&A” feature in which you can discuss the experience of having an artist respond to your work.
+You will also email us a photo of your Broadsided Press collaboration posted up in your community, preferably with you in the image.
 We want you to be part of putting words and art on the streets.

-Once your work is Broadsided, it will be distributed on walls and telephone poles by a gang of Vectors and saved on this site as a PDF for others to download, enjoy and post for all time.
+Once your work is Broadsided, it will be distributed on walls and telephone poles saved on this site as a PDF for others to download, enjoy, and post for all time.